Shinsen Shōjiroku: Historical inaccuracy

 Due to the inconsistencies found within the records, modern historians are cautious as to deeming the Shinsen Shōjiroku as a reliable source at face value, especially in regards to the foreign "shoban" families and several imperial "kōbetsu" families.

 The biggest criticism stems from the lack of evidence and that much of the sources found in the book are mostly baseless claims.
 Places like the city of Kyoto and Fushimi Inari-taisha, when revising the origins of the Hata clan, specifically stated their sentiments in regards to the Shinsen Shōjiroku as "unreliable" with having to rely on more reliable historical sources and archaeological evidence to draw up an accurate conclusion.

 It is also worth noting that many of the claims found in the shoban allude to famous figures of great importance, such as influential emperors of China and kings and nobles of Korea.
 Though not all baseless, many families (like the aforementioned Hata clan) have conflicting origin stories that contradict one another without providing substantial evidence.
 Yuzuki no Kimi, for example, is considered as the founder of the Hata clan who was first mentioned in the Nihon Shoki as a refugee from the kingdom of Paekche.
 It was only when Shinsen Shōjiroku was published centuries later where the claim of Yuzuki no Kimi of being a descendant of Emperor Qin of the Qin dynasty was added.
 As mentioned above, the current consensus for the origin of the Hata clan is believed to be Silla and neither of the aforementioned places.
-Similar phenomena happen with notable shoban families such as Yamatonoaya clan under Achi no Omi, clans such as the Kawachinofumi clan under Wani, etc, all individuals who appear with different origin stories than those found in the Shinsen Shōjiroku.
+Similar phenomena happen with notable shoban families such as Yamato no Aya clan under Achi no Omi, clans such as the Kawachinofumi clan under Wani, etc, all individuals who appear with different origin stories than those found in the Shinsen Shōjiroku.